24 Spring Marble Nails That Look Expensive Without the Salon Price Tag

 Spring Marble Nails

 The most frequent error is using a brush that’s too thick for veining.
-Marble veins are irregular and fine a thin detail brush or even a dry-brushed fan brush creates more realistic movement than a standard nail art brush.
+Marble veins are irregular and fine a thin detail brush or even a thin detail brush, or a fan brush lightly dragged across the nail creates more realistic, irregular movement than a standard nail art brush.

 The second issue is symmetry.
 Real marble doesn’t have perfectly mirrored veins, and neither should your nails.
 Slight variation between fingers reads as more natural and more intentional.